BOTANICAL ART & ARTISTS

 • you have been assessed and approved (see #1 and #2 above)

-• you use the online application form which is ONLY emailed to those approved to exhibit by the RHS Shows Department.
+Use the online application form emailed by the RHS Shows Department to eligible artists.

 Picture